matheusvps/resistor-wizard/README.md

 ### Frontend

-The frontend of the Resistor Sorter project is responsible for creating the user interface where resistors can be input, and resistance values can be selected.
-The user interacts with the system through this web-based interface.
+The frontend of the Resistor Wizard is composed of the web app user interface where resistance values can be selected and the hardware abd mechanical system controlled.
+The user interacts with the system primarily through this web interface.

 ### Backend